All Episodes

 Poverty is an attitude that is cemented in people's minds.

-Economic growth is going on, the story indicates it.
+Economic growth is going on.

 When I read this number, 37 million people still living below the poverty line.